ys-ha/ys-ha/content/_index.md

           location: Virtual
           date_start: '2021-05-01'
           date_end: '2021-08-01'
           description: I had the privilege of being actively involved in a project focused on designing an efficient stochastic optimizer for variational hybrid Quantum-Classical algorithms.
-As part of this endeavor, I took the lead in developing and testing a randomized coordinate algorithm that incorporated adaptive sampling techniques, thus serving as a reliable stochastic optimizer for the project.
+As part of this endeavor, I developed and tested a randomized coordinate algorithm that incorporated adaptive sampling techniques, thus serving as a reliable stochastic optimizer for the project.
     design:
       columns: '2'